Cajun Dirty Spaghetti Recipe (Bold, Spicy One-Skillet Dinner | 30-Minute Southern Style Cajun Pasta)

 No andouille?

 Kielbasa is the closest substitute.
 Regular Italian sausage (hot) will work but it'll lean more Italian than Cajun.
 Still delicious, just a different vibe.
+If you love smoky sausage pasta, the Kielbasa Tomato Pasta is another budget-friendly weeknight win.

 Make it lighter for summer